-An event skipped alarm is set when a second timer event occurs while one event is still running.
+An event skipped alarm is set when a second biocide or timer event occurs while one event is still running (either in prebleed, biocide-add or post-biocide add lockout in the case of the biocide timer mode).
 An event skipped alarm is also set when the timer relay never turns on during an event because of an interlock condition.
 The alarm is cleared when the relay is next activated for any reason (the next timer event or HAND mode or "activate with" force on condition).

-Possible Cause Corrective Action Incorrect programming Reprogram to eliminate overlapping events Long duration interlock condition Normal operation
+Possible Cause Corrective Action Incorrect programming Reprogram to eliminate overlapping events Long duration interlock condition Normal operation Long duration prebleed Decrease prebleed time Increase bleed flow rate Reprogram to eliminate overlapping events